3b1b/3Blue1Brown.com/content/lessons/2017/derivatives/index.md

 ---
-title: The paradox of the derivative | Essence of calculus, chapter 2
+title: The paradox of the derivative
 description: An introduction to what a derivative is, and how it formalizes an otherwise paradoxical idea.
 date: 2017-04-29
 video: 9vKqVkMQHKk